Programming in the Kitchen at Second Harvest is driven by our mission to feed people in need through empowerment, education and partnerships.

 The participants will be leaders of partner food pantries, congregate meal sites, Head Start programs, high-need schools, after school programs, healthcare agencies and other volunteers serving people in poverty.
 Some of these volunteers will be recruited to facilitate community cooking demonstrations.

 Nutrition Ambassadors are volunteers trained by Second Harvest staff to facilitate a peer to peer program focused on cooking demonstrations, teaching My Plate nutrition guidelines, reading nutrition labels, emphasizing fruit and vegetable consumption, reduction in consumption of sugary foods’ and increased physical activity.
-Delivered at off-site locations to be determined including mobile food banks.
-If you are interested in volunteering for this program please email our Americorps Vista Allie Moore or by phone at 509.252.6271.
+Delivered at off-site locations to be determined including mobile markets.
+If you are interested in volunteering for this program please email our Americorps Vista Melissa Johnson or by phone at 509.252.6271.